deestbie/console-docs/docs/venom/publishvideo.md

 ## Step 9: Add Key Art

 *Key Art* is an still image file that is used to showcase your video.
 It typically uses a memorable image or icon that represents the essence of the story or topic presented in a video.
+Key art is also referred to as a *thumbnail*.

 * You upload key art during the video publishing phase.
 * Key Art displays on your video profile, property, and collection pages.